calagopus/website/web/docs/panel/features/server/files.md

 ## Live Collaboration

 When several people open the same file, the editor switches to a shared real-time session: everyone's avatar appears in the header, and edits merge live. **Save** persists the shared document for everyone.
-In Monaco each participant also gets a colored cursor and selection labeled with their name; Pierre syncs the content but draws no remote cursors.
+Each participant also gets a colored cursor and selection labeled with their name, in both Monaco and Pierre.
 The [VS Code extension](../../../integrations/vscode.md) supports the same real-time collaboration, synchronized through the panel.

 If the file changes on disk outside the session (for example via SFTP), a warning banner appears with **View Diff** to compare, **Load Disk Version** to replace the session contents with the file on disk, or **Keep Editor Version** to overwrite the disk with what the session has.